sharat87/sharats.me/content/posts/2025-06-06-use-proxy-for-llm-app-dev.md

 ---
 title: Use a proxy for LLM app development
-description: LLM app frameworks make it easy to integrate models—but hide critical details.
-This article shows you how to use a local proxy to see what's really happening.
+description: Frameworks like LangChain make it easy to use LLMs&mdash;but they hide the real HTTP requests.
+Using a local proxy (like mitmproxy) lets you inspect and debug exactly what's going on, down to the headers and raw payloads.
 ---

 Most everybody is developing LLM applications these days.
-There's tons of frameworks and libraries with new ones showing up almost every day.
-These libraries promise a lot, with a very common theme being that we can switch LLM API provider and the LLM itself with minimal code changes.
-That we can support new models and providers _much_ faster.
+New frameworks and libraries show up nearly every week.
+A common theme is easy switching between LLM providers with minimal code changes.

 That sounds great, and it is.

-But, as with all abstractions that make things dead simple to get started with, they make maintenance and debugging that much harder.
+But, as with all abstractions that make it dead simple to start, they also make debugging and maintenance that much harder.

-I'm constantly asking, under all those library function calls and abstractions, what is the API call that was eventually made?
-What was the exact JSON payload that was sent?
-What was the exact response?
-What were the headers?
-This information can make it _oh so much easier_ to debug and optimize.
-Once you see it in action, there's no going back.
+I'm constantly asking myself: *Under all those library calls, what actual API request was made?
+What payload was sent?
+What did the server return?
+What were the headers?* Having access to this info makes debugging and discovery **so much easier**.
+Once you see it, there's no going back.

+Example video:

+Video: mitmproxy-llm-apis.mp4

 All code for this article is in [this GitHub repo](https://github.com/sharat87/mitmproxy-for-llm-apps).
 Follow along!